-You can lessen your stress levels when you are productive.
-You get a sense of accomplishment when you perform activities successfully, and this can assist to lower stress.
+You can lower your stress levels when you are productive.
+You get a sense of accomplishment when you perform activities successfully, and this can assist in lowering stress.

 Increased creativity and innovation

 Innovation and creativity are fostered through productivity.
 Being productive allows you to experiment, attempt new things, and explore new ideas.
-More invention and creativity result from this.
+More inventions and creativity result from this.

 Builds a positive reputation